What was this engagement about?

 How will my input make a difference?

-Comments received during this public review period will be considered when deciding whether or not to amend regulations related to deer hunting.
+Comments received during this public review period were considered when deciding whether or not to amend regulations related to deer hunting.

 Where can I find related information?

-- BGHR will be amended to allow Resident Hunting Licence holders the ability to deer hunt in Wildlife Management Zones/Areas D, U, R, S, G, I. Conditions for Resident Hunting Licence holders will require tags when hunting, mandatory reporting of harvest as soon as practicable, and mandatory sample submission of the deer’s head.
+- BGHR was amended to allow Resident Hunting Licence holders the ability to deer hunt in Wildlife Management Zones/Areas D, U, R, S, G, I. Conditions for Resident Hunting Licence holders require tags when hunting, mandatory reporting of harvest as soon as practicable, and mandatory sample submission of the deer’s head.

-- Update the Wildlife Fees Regulations so all tag fees are ‘nil’ for deer to further encourage harvest.
+- Wildlife Fees Regulations were updated to eliminate tag fees for deer to further encourage harvest.